devysf/LibFri/projectWorkflow.md

 ##################### step 9 #########################################

-##Users + Campgrounds
+##Users + books
-* Prevent an unauthenticated user from creating a campground
+* Prevent an unauthenticated user from creating a books
-* Save username+id to newly created campground
+* Save username+id to newly created book